gausie/ajjthelyrics/Candy Cigarettes, Capguns, Issue Problems! And Such (2011)/Darling I Love You.md

 But it's so hard on me.

 Talked to a girl in first hour.
-Bought her a CD, butterfly
+Bought her a CD, bought her a flower
 But she's a stupid cunt.

 But I'll take anything,